The people who help make this all possible

-We are grateful to a small team of volunteer English-to-Spanish translators who help create the Spanish version of our website.
-They include Kathryn Walsh, Kimmy Costa, Nieves Sala Aguilar, Patricia Terres Fernandez and Raul Gonzálvez.
-Translations were previously edited by Isabel Sodric and are currently edited by Barbara Warren.
+We are grateful to our small team of volunteer English-to-Spanish translators who help create the Spanish version of our website.
+Our current translators are Nieves Sala Aguilar and Susana Katterwe.
+Thanks also to our previous volunteer translators, including Chiara Iafigliola, Kathryn Walsh, Kimmy Costa, Patricia Terres Fernandez, Isabel Sodric and Barbara Warren.

 Our key supporters, sponsors and partners

 Elaine is a tireless supporter who is always coming up with new personal challenges to help raise money for our rescue centre.
 Since 2014, Elaine has jumped out a plane for her 60th birthday and climbed the gruelling 26-mile Yorkshire Three Peaks, raising more than €1600 in the process.
 Based in the UK, Elaine also volunteers in our La Zenia charity shop when visiting Spain.

 Heather started as a volunteer bucket washer in our stables in 2013 and is now a key volunteer in our charity shops and on our open days.
 She loves spreading the word about our centre and regularly fires off emails to all kinds of people, hoping that one day the right one will land and we will become famous!